mynk-tmr/notes/ReactJS/Beginner.md

 - have 2 kinds of keys -> *standard* (`src` predefined) and *custom*
 ##### State
 - a component's *private* data that may *change* over re-renders.
 It starts with def_value when component mounts.
-- in practice, use small JSON-serialisable object as state
+- in practice, use small serialisable object as state
 - props are managed by *ancestor*, state is managed within *component*
-- props are more performant
 ##### Refs
 - stateful objects that are *mutable* and don't trigger re-renders
 - unlike state, ref updates are *synchronous*
-- provide a way to access
+- provide a way to
-	- DOM/React nodes for manipulation
+	- access DOM/React nodes for vanilla manipulation
-	- timeout ids to clear
+	- store setInterval ids to clear later
 ##### Lifting State up
 - process of shifting *shared* state among components to their closest common *ancestor*, and control them with *props*
 - Things to pass via props -> <u>shared state, setter handler and rendering logic (optional)</u>